msigley/jquery-chaos-tabs/README.md

 - Callback function support for when a tab is switched
 - Easy to implement via CSS classes
 - Graceful fallback for non-JS browsers like Google-bot.
+- Javascript event maintenance in tab content from source html.

 Example Implementations
 -------------------------